-Each Owner, by purchase and acceptance of any 2015 Series A Bonds, irrevocably grants to the District the option to purchase such 2015 Series A Bonds at any time such 2015 Series A Bonds is subject to optional redemption as provided in the Indenture at a purchase price equal to the Redemption Price then applicable to such 2015 Series A Bonds.
+Each Owner, by purchase and acceptance of any 2016 Series A Bonds, irrevocably grants to the District the option to purchase such 2016 Series A Bonds at any time such 2016 Series A Bonds is subject to optional redemption as provided in the Indenture at a purchase price equal to the Redemption Price then applicable to such 2016 Series A Bonds.
 In order to exercise such option, the District shall direct the Trustee to provide notice of mandatory purchase, such notice to be provided, as and to the extent applicable, in accordance with the provisions set forth in the Indenture.
-On the date fixed for purchase of any 2015 Series A Bonds to the Trustee in immediately available funds and the Trustee shall pay the same to the Owners of 2015 Series A Bonds being purchased against delivery thereof.
-Following such purchase, the Trustee shall register such 2015 Series A Bonds pursuant to this paragraph shall operate to extinguish the indebtedness evidenced by such 2015 Series A Bonds.
-No Owner may elect to retain 2015 Series A Bonds subject to mandatory purchase pursuant to this paragraph.
-Notwithstanding the foregoing, nothing contained herein is meant to prevent the District from purchasing 2015 Series A Bonds on the open market for cancellation.
+On the date fixed for purchase of any 2016 Series A Bonds pursuant to this paragraph, the District shall pay the purchase price of such 2016 Series A Bonds to the Trustee in immediately available funds and the Trustee shall pay the same to the Owners of 2016 Series A Bonds being purchased against delivery thereof.
+Following such purchase, the Trustee shall register such 2016 Series A Bonds in accordance with the written instructions of the District.
+No purchase of any 2016 Series A Bonds pursuant to this paragraph shall operate to extinguish the indebtedness evidenced by such 2016 Series A Bonds.
+No Owner may elect to retain 2016 Series A Bonds subject to mandatory purchase pursuant to this paragraph.
+Notwithstanding the foregoing, nothing contained herein is meant to prevent the District from purchasing 2016 Series A Bonds on the open market for cancellation.